Burning down power in Pyre

-In Perumal Murugan’s Pyre, the lyrical notes of Ilaiyaraaja’s Aathu Mettula (in the 1980 Tamil film Gramathu Athiyayam), and Ceylon Radio echoing from a transistor are inseparable from the simmering love between Kumaresan and Saroja.
-The soda shop worker nestles a radio to his chest—dreaming of his maiden “shining in the sunlight”—and faithfully ferries it back on a bus during a visit to his hometown on a rock in Kattuppatti, Tamil Nadu (TN).
+In Perumal Murugan’s Pyre, the lyrical notes of Illaiyaraaja’s Aathu Mettula (in Gramathu Athiyayam), and Ceylon Radio echoing from a transistor are inseparable from the simmering love between Kumaresan and Saroja.
+The soda shopworker nestles a radio to his chest — dreaming of his maiden “shining in the sunlight” — and faithfully ferries it back on a bus during a visit to his hometown on a rock in Kattuppatti.

-Neighbours and relatives deliberate that the “radio box” contains a man the size of a little finger, telling stories or releasing voices that fill the wind into the world.
-The next time Kumaresan returns to the rock, the colour of a “dried-up stream of blood”, he brings Saroja.
-This time, Kumaresan’s mother Marayi wailingly sings an oppari (a folk song of lament) and the crowd isolates them for marrying outside their community.
-Set in arid Kongu Nadu with its shrubs and thorns, the tale follows the couple’s mammoth task of hiding Saroja’s caste and convincing the former’s community to accept their union.

 Published in 2014 and translated in 2016, Pyre or Pookuzhi (a pyre of flowers) recently became the first Tamil novel to make it to the International Booker Prize longlist.
 The judges had this to say: “An intercaste couple elopes, setting in motion a story of terrifying foreboding.
 Perumal Murugan is a great anatomist of power and, in particular, of the deep, deforming rot of caste hatred and violence.
 With flashes of fable, his novel tells a story specific and universal: how flammable are fear and the distrust of others.”